abyu/exsimbk/README.md

 3. BalanceOperation is an operation that can be performed on the Account balance
    1. They abstract the logic how an operation such as deposit, withdrawal affects the balance along with a criteria.
    2. When applied to an account, the account simply updates it balance as returned by an operation.
-   3. This allows us to the keep the responsibility of Account to a minimum and change/add new ways of deposit/withdrawal without changing the Account.
+   3. This allows us to the keep the responsibility of Account to a minimum and change/add new ways of deposit/withdrawal without modifying the Account implementation.

-Notes:
-1. Avoiding overflows, safe math,  use a Money class.
+Few trade offs:
+==
+1. The balance operations do not avoid any overflow errors, I have used float64 for the amounts, that has sufficiently higher range.
+2. Vault class creates new instance of Deposit and Withdraw operation on line 25 and 33, this might be a problem for testing.
+   1. The vault cannot be tested as single unit right now because of this.
+   2. This can be fixed by using a factory and passing it as a dependency to Vault, this would allow us to mock the operations.